GravityKit/GravityExport-Lite/readme.txt

 2. There is your url!
 Just copy and paste to the browser (or click the download button)

 == Changelog ==

+= 1.0.3 =
+* Bugfix: In Standard URL permalink structure, the hash wasn't escaped properly
+* Update: the entry file so it waits for other plugins to load.
+Need to be sure Gravity Forms is active.
+This caused a problem in some multisite implementations.

 = 1.0.2 =
 * Bugfix: Only 20 results were beging returned by the GFAPI